-The divergence between a slip-on flange vs weld neck flange centers on structural continuity, fatigue behavior, and what you can realistically inspect after fabrication.
-A slip-on flange (SO) slides over the pipe OD and is typically secured by fillet welds (often inside + outside), which makes fit-up fast but introduces stress concentration at the weld toes.
-A weld neck flange (WN) uses a tapered hub and a full-penetration butt weld, creating a smoother load path that tolerates pressure/temperature cycling and vibration far better—especially when volumetric NDT (RT/UT) is specified.
+The difference between a slip-on flange and a weld neck flange is not just “cost vs strength.”
+It is a difference in load path, fatigue behavior, weld inspection reality, and long-term leak risk.
+A slip-on flange (SO) slides over the pipe OD and is typically secured by fillet welds.
+That makes fit-up faster, but it also creates stress concentration at the weld toes.
+A weld neck flange (WN) uses a tapered hub and a full-penetration butt weld, creating smoother stress transfer and better tolerance to vibration, thermal cycling, and bending loads.

 Two practical selection rules used on real piping jobs:

-- Use weld neck when the line is safety- or availability-critical: cyclic pressure/temperature, rotating equipment vibration (pump/compressor discharge), hazardous service, or when your QA plan requires meaningful weld inspection (RT/UT).
+- Use weld neck when the line is safety- or availability-critical: cyclic pressure/temperature, rotating equipment vibration, hazardous service, or when your QA plan requires meaningful volumetric weld inspection.

 - Use slip-on for stable utility services: low pressure, limited thermal cycling, non-hazardous fluids, and where the project is schedule-driven and surface NDT is acceptable.

-Important note for engineers and buyers: ASME “pressure class” is not a direct PSI value.
-Actual allowable working pressure depends on material group and temperature (per tables in ASME B16.5).
-The flange type (SO vs WN) impacts fatigue performance and inspection options more than it changes the B16.5 dimensional interface.
+Important note for engineers and buyers: ASME “pressure class” is a rating framework, not a direct PSI number.
+Actual allowable working pressure depends on the applicable material group and temperature under the governing standard.
+The flange type affects fatigue performance, inspection options, and leak consequence management more than it changes the bolt pattern or dimensional interface.

 Slip-On Flange vs Weld Neck Flange Comparison